Barcode DLL for .NET CF User Manual & Tutorial

 For example, use ~d032 for a space character, ~d009 for a tab, and ~d013 to encode a return.

 - ~dNNN: Represents the ASCII character encoded by the 3 digits NNN.
 For example, ~d065 represents the character 'A'.

 - ~1: Represents the character FNC1.
 When FNC1 appears in the first position (or in the fifth position of the first symbol of a Structured Append), it will indicate that the data conforms to the UCC/EAN Application Identifier standard format.

 Free product support may be obtained by reviewing the knowledgebase articles that are documented below and by searching the resolved public forum threads.
 Priority phone, email, and forum support are provided up to 30 days after purchase and additional support may be obtained if the Priority Support and Upgrade Subscription is active.

 - Strong naming error for Compact Framework control

 - Why is an extra character added to the end of a Codabar or Code 39 barcode?

 - Why are the check digits of Code 128 in the human-readable form not viewable?

-- After licensed purchase, demo watermark still displayed in barcode
+- After the licensed purchase, the demo watermark is still displayed in the barcode

 - This control has the unique ability to print accurate barcodes to low-resolution printers.